frenchy64/frenchy64.github.io/_posts/2018-04-07-gradual-macro.markdown

     ;  given: 'a
 ```

-Exporting such macros are disallowed in Typed Racket.
+Exporting such macros is disallowed in Typed Racket.
 Since the macroexpansion of `m` contains
 an unsafe reference to `f`, using this macro
 in untyped contexts can freely violate any